 We are required to report to the Internal Revenue Service all cash dividends and registered bond interest credited to your account on securities held for you in our name.
 We also report coupon bond interest.
-All dividends and interest credits should be included in your income tax return.
+All dividends and interest real of 1921 of 1921